jrmesser/bamazon/README.md

 8        New York Times Sunday Edition  5
 9        eReader PaperColor             120
 10       MacBook Pro                    6700000
+11       Kitten Degreaser               50.25

 ?
 Please enter the Item ID of the product you wish to purchase.
-4 ?
+1 ?
 Please enter the quantity you would like to purchase.
-2 Placing your order!
+10 Placing your order!
 Your order has been placed!
 Have a nice day!
 ```